Latin American Writing Archive

 Literary Enemies: Gabriel García Márquez vs. Alejandro Zambra Disclaimer: García Márquez has no enemies but the F.B.I.
 A few weeks ago I went to a panel at the National Book Festival that featured Alejandro Zambra, a Chilean writer I like a lot.
 (Yes, I started reading him because of

-It’s no secret that Mexican letters are making a comeback.
+It’s no secret that Mexican writers are making a comeback.
 Though it should be said Mexican writers have never left the building.
 They’ve been around: working, translating, publishing in plain sight as the rest of the western world goes on lamenting boom writer after boom writer’s death.
 In the

 “Hector Tobar is our new hero,” a close friend of mine, a well known Chicano writer, proclaimed to me last week.
 I was back home in Austin.
 We were at the Whitehorse.
 He said it as if it were up for discussion in the first place.
 “I’m totally with